AshParker19/42_minishell/docs/documentation.md

 	Cleanup Cycle
 </h3>

-After (successful or not) [:book: executing](#executing) the ast, all cycle realted variables will be freed.
+After (successful or not) [:book:executing](#executing) the ast, all cycle realted variables will be freed.
 This includes:
 - input strings
 - tokens
 - ast